 New research shows that Neanderthals survived at least 3,000 years longer than we thought in Southern Iberia long after they had died out everywhere else.

-The authors of the study, an international team from Portuguese, Spanish, Catalonian, German, Austrian and Italian research institutions, say their findings suggest that the process of modern human populations absorbing Neanderthal populations through interbreeding was not a regular, gradual wave-of-advance but a “stop-and-go, punctuated, geographically uneven history.”
+The authors of the study, an international team from Portuguese, Spanish, Catalonian, German, Austrian, and Italian research institutions, say their findings suggest that the process of modern human populations absorbing Neanderthal populations through interbreeding was not a regular, gradual wave-of-advance but a “stop-and-go, punctuated, geographically uneven history.”

 Over more than ten years of fieldwork, the researchers excavated three new sites in southern Spain, where they discovered evidence of distinctly Neanderthal materials dating until 37,000 years ago.

 “Technology from the Middle Paleolithic in Europe is exclusively associated with the Neanderthals,” said Dr. João Zilhão, from the University of Barcelona and lead author of the study.
-“In three new excavation sites, we found Neanderthal artefacts dated to thousands of years later than anywhere else in Western Europe.
+“In three new excavation sites, we found Neanderthal artifacts dated to thousands of years later than anywhere else in Western Europe.
 Even in the adjacent regions of northern Spain and southern France the latest Neanderthal sites are all significantly older.”

 The Middle Paleolithic was a part of the Stone Age, and it spanned from 300,000 to 30,000 years ago.
 It is widely acknowledged that during this time, anatomically modern humans started to move out of Africa and assimilate coeval Eurasian populations, including Neanderthals, through interbreeding.